metamagic-games/dnd-homebrews/src/Races/Brood/Brood.md

 These Brood have a distinctive large horn atop their head, which they use in battle like a lance

-**Ability Score Increase.** Your constituion and strength increase by 1, and your intelligence decreases by 2.
+**Ability Score Increase.** Your constitution and strength increase by 1, and your intelligence decreases by 2.

 **Crushing Horn.\_** As a bonus action, once per short rest, you can make a special attack with your horn.
 You can make as an unarmed strike dealing 1d12 piercing damage.